Infineon/mtb-example-btstack-freertos-hello-sensor/README.md

  3.5.0   | Fix reconnection issue due to duplication of bond data entries(BDA) in NVRAM 3.6.0   | Added support for CYW989829M2EVB-01
  3.7.0   | Added support for CY8CEVAL-062S2-CYW43022CUB and CY8CKIT-062S2-AI
+ 3.8.0   | Added support for CYW989829M2EVB-03
+ 4.0.0   | BSP and BTStack-integration major update for BT Firmware as a separate asset and removal of combo devices as doesn't support fw as separate asset |

 <br>